ivanpierre/lambda-ws-c/README.md

 Entry in a let block will stack last stacked environment and add bindings.

 Output from these blocks will unstack environment.

+This is for immutable orientation.
+A mutable implementation should only stack local variables and walk down until root to access proper values storage.

 ## Language definition for now
 Should manage